javilinux/utils/README.md

 # utils
-- mytoken.py: PyGTK script to show a token created by freeotp You can launch it from Gnome 3 if you create a launcher at: .local/share/applications/mytoken.desktop
+- mytoken.py: PyGTK script to show a token created by freeotp.

+You can launch it from Gnome 3 if you create a launcher at: .local/share/applications/mytoken.desktop ...
 [Desktop Entry]
 Encoding=UTF-8
 Name=MyToken